cire-thk/BifacialSimu/Readme.md

 <p align="center"><img src="BifacialSimu_src/Lib/readme_pics/XQuartz_Readme.png" width="500"><br/></p>

 An in-depth guide and the installation of Radiance can be found on the [Radiance Github Page](https://github.com/NREL/Radiance/releases).
+Make sure to add the radiance_bin to the system variable path, not the user variable path!
 Make sure to download the correct package according to your operating system.

 <p align="center"><img src="BifacialSimu_src/Lib/readme_pics/Radiance_Readme.png" width="500"><br/></p>